even13/CV/README.md

 I trained colleagues and students to become proficient, independent users of 3D scanning hardware and software.
 I would adapt my style of communication depending on levels of knowledge about using a 3D scanner or 3D visualization software, mostly for Masters and PhD students, postdocs and research staff, but also sometimes for the public, including young children.
 I used a mixture of group-based learning, with demonstrations for the whole group, and one-to-one training, with a more hands-on approach.

-When colleagues and students were off-site for scanning I also supported them, either being available to communicate directly with them by email on specific questions, or coming along for more challenging material.
+When colleagues and students were off-site for scanning I also supported them, either being available to communicate directly with them by email on specific questions, or coming along to help for more challenging material (for example, see my none-too-serious tutorial on [how to scan a whale skull](https://www.goswamilab.com/single-post/2018/09/05/A-Megaptera-Mission-Recipe-for-scanning-a-humpback-whale-skull)).
 This way, I made sure that all questions and queries they might have would be answered in full, and that potential difficulties were overcome.

 ## Education